 I would welcome you to my blog, but you’ve probably already spent a little time here.
 This section is focused entirely on those who have yet to start investing.
 The wonderful world of investments may seem rather daunting to anyone who hasn’t researched available brokers, as well as well-documented strategies to safely invest your money.

 There are plenty of options available to save your money and grow a small pot over time, so what’s the big deal with investing?
 Investing is all about diversifying your assets into a liquified market.
 Keeping cash isn’t great when you take into account inflation and other factors that lower the purchasing power over time.

-Using a savings account with a 2% interest rate is a better option, but you’re tied to this rate, which can decrease as well as increase.
+Using a savings account with a 2% interest rate is a better option than cash, but you’re tied to this rate, which can decrease as well as increase.
 If you find yourself in a time where interest rates are slashed, you could see yourself losing out on any compounding boosts.
 Investing is a little different when done safely and with plenty of research, which leads to better returns.

 Do you have to spend a lot of time getting started with investing in the stock market?
 Not at all.
 You can get started with nothing more than your smartphone, a brokerage app, and just 10 minutes of your time.
 After opening up an account and setting up a deposit schedule, you can purchase shares in countless companies and exchange-traded funds (ETF) to create a portfolio that pays you regularly.